AngryDuchess/AngryDuchess/README.md

 Hey there! <img src="https://media.giphy.com/media/9YXqWG4p7xfBt6HSE7/giphy.gif" width="30"/> <br>
 I design in figma and turn mockups into functional interfaces with code (cause..why not?!)
-- 🌱 I’m still learning.
-I love seeing growth.
-I think that's what makes being human exciting.
+- 🌱 I'm always learning and evolving.
+Growth is what keeps life exciting, and that's the beauty of being human.
 - 😄 I spend my free time researching tech-related topics online (or watch bigbang theory).
 - ⚡ Favorite quote: “You keep on learning and learning, and pretty soon you learn something no one has learned before.”- Richard Feynman
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/hamida-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/hamidamahama/)